thirdweb-dev/contracts/docs/ERC721Drop.md

 function nextTokenIdToMint() external view returns (uint256)
 ```

-The tokenId assigned to the next new NFT to be minted.
+The tokenId assigned to the next new NFT to be lazy minted.